Detailed Microwave Continuum Spectra from Bright Protoplanetary Disks in Taurus: Results

 Figure \ref{fig:fits_gallery} compares the measured spectra with reconstructed models based on the posterior samples.
 No constraints are available for the contamination turnover frequencies $\nu_{\rm c}$, and only upper limits could be derived for the free-free optical depths $\tau_{\rm c}$ ($\nu_{\rm c}$ and $\tau_{\rm c}$ are highly correlated over those ranges) and in some cases the dust turnover frequencies $\nu_d$ (entries in Table \ref{table:fid_params} denote 99\%\ confidence intervals), but those ambiguities contribute to the marginalized posteriors for other parameters.

 Figure \ref{fig:chinu} shows the (marginalized) posterior distributions for the fraction of the total emission contributed by the (free-free) contamination as a function of frequency, $\chi_\nu$ (note the parameter $\chi_0$ is defined at $\nu_0 = 33$ GHz).
-In all cases, the free-free emission dominates the spectrum below $\sim$20 GHz (K band), but contamination fractions are low enough at $\gtrsim$\,30 GHz (Ka and Q bands) to permit meaningful constraints on the local dust spectra (see below).
+In all cases, the free-free emission dominates the spectrum below $\sim$20 GHz (K band), but contamination fractions are low enough at $\gtrsim$\,30 GHz (Ka and Q bands) to permit meaningful constraints on the local dust spectra (as described below).
 The ability to leverage those frequencies with mixed contributions is significantly aided by the dense spectral sampling of the data.

 Figure \ref{fig:alphac_gallery} shows the posterior distributions for the local spectral {\it curvature} of the contamination contribution, $\alpha_{\rm c}(\nu) \equiv d \log{\mathsf{S}_\nu^{\, \sf c}} / d\log{\nu}$.
 Given the adopted model prescription, we see the characteristic behavior where the spectrum flattens from an optically thick $\alpha_{\rm c} \approx 2$ at low frequencies to the optically thin limit $\alpha_{\rm c} \approx -0.1$ by $\sim$20--60 GHz.
 But much of the {\it direct} information available from the data comes at $\nu \lesssim 20$ GHz (where $\chi_\nu \gtrsim 0.5$), in the transition between these two bounds.
-The result is a contamination spectrum with an apparent $\alpha_{\rm c} \approx 0.5$--1, consistent with most previous measurements in the literature \citep[e.g.,][]{ubach12,ubach17,garufi25,chung25}.
-In terms of the normalizations of the contamination spectra, this small sample is consistent with the correlation between 15 GHz fluxes and accretion luminosities found by \citet{rota25} (based on the measurements from \citealt{gangi22} and \citealt{gaia_dr3} distances).
-This general behavior suggests that the mass-loss rates in the ionized jets/outflows are indeed connected to the accretion process \citep[e.g.,][]{hartigan95,anglada18,rota25}.
+The result is a contamination spectrum with an apparent $\alpha_{\rm c} \approx 0.5$--1, consistent with most previous measurements in the literature \citep{ubach12,ubach17,garufi25,chung25}. \out{The normalizations of these contamination spectra are also in line with similar targets in the literature.
+Figure \ref{fig:rota} compares the inferred 15 GHz fluxes (normalized by the distances from \citealt{gaia_dr3}) with the stellar accretion luminosities estimated by \citet{gangi22} and finds behavior consistent with the scaling relation found by \citet{rota25}.} This general behavior suggests that the mass-loss rates in the ionized jets/outflows are indeed connected to the accretion process \citep[e.g.,][]{hartigan95,anglada18,rota25}.